Universal Relations with Dynamical Tides: Regime of Validity of the small frequency expansion

 which, again, we can evaluate across different frequencies and compactness for a given EOS.
-The results for the SLy EOS are shown in the right panel of Fig.~\ref{fig:lambdaEOMlambdatrue}.
-From it we see that most of the error is also below $5\%$ for $f_{\rm GW}\lesssim800$Hz, increasing gradually for all compactness and reaching over 25\% for linear frequencies above 1400Hz.
+The results for the SLy EOS are shown in the right panel of Fig.~\ref{fig:lambdaOMlambdatrue}.
+From it we see that the one-mode approach demonstrates even higher agreement with the dynamical tide, with most of the error below $5\%$ for $f_{\rm GW}\lesssim1250$Hz.
+The disagreement between the two increases gradually for all compactness and reaches over 10\% for linear frequencies above 1400Hz.

-These two results show us that both the Taylor series expansion in Eq.~\eqref{eq:approxdynamical} and the effective representation in Eq.~\eqref{eq:lambdaapproxonemode} provide a robust and quantitatively accurate approximation to the fully dynamical tidal deformability across a large regime of frequencies relevant to GW observations of binary NSs, with the Taylor expansion being a better representation for a larger range of frequencies.
+These two results show us that both the Taylor series expansion in Eq.~\eqref{eq:approxdynamical} and the effective representation in Eq.~\eqref{eq:lambdaapproxonemode} provide a robust and quantitatively accurate approximation to the dynamical tidal deformability across a large regime of frequencies relevant to GW observations of binary NSs, with the OM approximation being more consistent with the dynamical approach for a larger range of frequencies.
+This suggests that all three are interesting approaches, which need to be further compared to numerical relativity simulations to better understand the systematic difference between them.
 Previous studies~\cite{Harry:2018hke} have shown that tidal effects begin to become noticeable in GW parameter estimation at linear frequencies larger than $400$ Hz.
 This is significantly earlier than the $f-$mode linear frequency of NSs, which, although dependent on the EOS, can be as low as $1.5$ kHz and potentially before contact.
-As the binary approaches these higher frequencies, the Taylor series expansion of Eq.~\eqref{eq:approxdynamical} becomes more accurate than the effective-one-mode description for compactness above $C\sim0.15$.
-For less compact stars (very low mass) and high frequencies, the effective-one-mode description is a better approximation.
+As the binary approaches these higher frequencies, the OM approximation of Eq.~\eqref{eq:lambdaapproxonemode} agrees better with the dynamical response than the Taylor description at all compactness.